wavefrontHQ/wavefront-operator-for-kubernetes/README.md

  - Efficient Kubernetes resource usage supports scaling  out the cluster (leader) node and worker nodes independently.
  - Unified installation mechanism and form factor across VMware Tanzu product lines.

-**Note:** the collector deployed by the Operator still supports configuration via configmap.
+**Note:** The Collector that is deployed by the Operator still supports configuration via configmap.
-This list documents how the Operator extends the integration with the goal of providing a better user experience.
 For example, Istio and MySQL metrics, Telegraf configuration, etc. are still supported.

 ## Architecture